 This second example is particularly bad.
 Most men — even those who don’t have male pattern baldness — have slight recesses at the temples.
 This hairline veers downwards too early, so his hairline is almost in line with his eyebrows.
 The sideburns are also too thick, and the pigment is too dark (more on pigment choice later).

-Some tattoo artists have branched out into scalp micropigmentation to cater for this growing market trend.
-But standard tattooing requires different equipment to SMP.
-SMP requires extremely fine needles — the dots should be less than 1mm in diameter .
+This type of cosmetic tattoo requires extremely fine needles — the dots should be less than 1mm in diameter .
 So your technician must use the right needle for this delicate procedure.

 It’s good practice to use a single-pronged needle for finer areas on the scalp, such as the hairline.
 Up to six-pronged needles can then be used across the rest of the scalp, provided good technique guidelines are followed .

-It can be tricky to choose the right person to perform your SMP procedure.
-They need the skill to create a hairline that enhances your look and makes you feel confident.
+It can be tricky to choose the right person to perform your scalp micropigmentation procedure.
+They need the skill to create a natural-looking hair design that enhances your look and makes you feel confident.

-But it’s important for your SMP artist to have experience as well as training.
-It takes a lot of experience to be able to execute the perfect technique repeatedly across your scalp.
+Furthermore, your SMP artist needs to have experience as well as training.
+It takes a lot of experience to be able to execute the perfect technique repeatedly across your full head.
 So we recommend choosing a technician with several years of SMP experience.